defano/wyldcard/README.md

 multiply the message by 3
 ```

 The message box is HyperTalk's _default container_.
 That is, when a container is not explicitly specified in the `put` command, the message box is assumed.
-For example, `put "Hello"` causes the message box to be displayed and for "Hello" to appear inside of it.
+For example, `put "Hello"` causes the message box to be displayed and for the text "Hello" to appear inside of it.

 #### The `it` container

 HyperTalk provides an implicit variable named `it`.
-Most expressions and some commands place a value into this variable so that `it` refers to the last computed value.
-Scripts can change the value of it using the `put` command, but this is not advised as values placed into `it` are likely to be overwritten by subsequent commands.
+Some commands place a value into this variable so that `it` refers to the last computed value.
+Scripts can change the value of it using the `put` command, but this is not advised as values placed into `it` may be overwritten by subsequent commands.

 For example: